Robert Arthur Williams: Vancity Credit Union

-Personal
+Personal life and death

-He was the grandson of Bill Pritchard and the great-grandson of James Pritchard, early socialist pioneers in British Columbia.
+Robert Arthur Williams was the grandson of Bill Pritchard and the great-grandson of James Pritchard, early socialist pioneers in British Columbia.

 In 2012, Williams was made an Honorary Member of the Architectural Institute of British Columbia, in recognition of his contribution to urban design, planning, and building in that province.
 On 15 March 2017, Simon Fraser University announced the granting of a Doctor of Laws, Honoris Causa, to Williams: "His leadership, inspiration and action over the past 60 years have helped to improve and transform B.C.'s rural and urban communities, and the lives of its citizens."

+Williams died after a long illness in Vancouver, on July 7, 2024, at the age of 91.